 People must be free to seek, learn, know, and share verifiable truth.
-Recent investigative reports suggest Cambridge Analytica illegally accessed … Continue reading Data Sovereignty Must Be Protected
+Recent investigative reports suggest Cambridge Analytica illegally accessed and weaponized the Facebook data of 50 million users, touching 57 billion “friend pairs”, as part of a coordinated plot to distort the informational environment around tens of millions of American voters, to block access … Continue reading Data Sovereignty Must Be Protected

 Hypoxia means “low oxygen”.
-Hypoxic zones in the ocean are known as “dead zones”, because entire ecosystems break down under … Continue reading Future-building Never Stops
+Hypoxic zones in the ocean are known as “dead zones”, because entire ecosystems break down under hypoxic conditions.
+The New Scientist reported earlier this month: OUR actions today will change the world’s oceans for thousands of years.
+That is the conclusion of a study simulating a little-discussed consequence of climate change: … Continue reading Future-building Never Stops

 Data integration must empower people to make sovereign personal decisions, informed by reliable evidence.
 Free will is irrevocable.
-We are … Continue reading Free Will vs. Hyper-convergence
+We are always engaging it, yet countless editorial decision points determine the list of options from which we will choose.
+In other words, the limits on human freedom are curated boundaries, set by the powers that be. … Continue reading Free Will vs. Hyper-convergence

 Sound science and the free flow of facts are a national security imperative.
 Without genuine investigation, a willingness to discover evidence, and ways to ensure that reliable, useful, accurate information is moving freely, everyone is less able to know which choices will have which ramifications, and so everyone is less able to make informed choices about how to govern individual or shared outcomes.
 Open access to sound science is integral to any serious strategy to secure the nation, ensure the rule of law, or empower the people to achieve durable future prosperity.